notealoud/bbbdg/src/site/notes/11. Nicola Fisher Writer/Pages/start.md

 ## welcome to my digital garden

 I'm Nicola, and I'm most at home with tech, spending time with cows and being out in nature.
+I love PKM.

 ## get to know more about me